MaaniBeigy/DescObs/README.md

 quite useful for scientists, the redundancy and multiplicity of these packages make it sometimes very difficult to choose between them.
-Morover, adding methods and features to those functions are not feasible due to noncompliance of some packages with the well-known conventions of functional and/or OO programming.
+Morover, adding methods and features to those functions are not feasible due to noncompliance of some packages with the well-known conventions of *functional and/or OO programming*.
 ## Aims
 The authors' intention is to create a toolbox to facilitate the use of various descriptive statistical functions and resources in favor of an easier,